pranjalsingh03/Ruby-lern/variables/README.md

     across classes, you need to define a global variable.
 The global variables are always preceded by the dollar sign ($).

+# NOTE −

+    In Ruby, you CAN access value of any variable or constant by putting a hash (#) character just before that variable or constant.